-I would have to say the best part of my job is working with clients to streamline their settlement processes.
+I would have to say the best part of my job as Manager of Plant Accounting is working with clients to streamline their settlement processes.
 Several of my current clients had been using spreadsheets to calculate their plant settlements before moving to W Energy.
 It is exciting to see things come together, and the results match.
 The best thing is helping clients operate more efficiently.

 What piece of advice would you share with your younger self?